ahmad-crossplatform/Classes/FirebaseAuthentication/README.md

 ## Intro

-Firebase provided authentication service out of the box.
+Firebase provides authentication service out of the box.
 With firebase sdk you can register your customers and let them sign in to the app using email/password , SMS , or social media.

 Make sure to enable authentication from firebase console before registering users.